 At the 7th appointment, Kallie came WALKING through the door.
 It was a miracle!
 Of course, Kallie never had any x-rays from her primary veterinarian, so I brought Kallie back to my hospital and x-rayed her from head to toe.
 Guess what?
 It was not DM at all.

-She had horrible arthritis in both of her knees and due to chronic pain overtime, she lost muscle progressively in her hind-legs until she did not even have enough strength to get herself up.
+She had horrible arthritis in both of her knees and due to chronic pain over time, she lost muscle progressively in her hind legs until she did not even have enough strength to get herself up.
 From that day forward, I learned my lesson…to take x-rays right away!
-Kallie continued on until the ripe old age of 14.
+Kallie continued until the ripe old age of 14.
 She continued coming to TopDog every week and was our first poster child.
 She was an awesome dog and I miss her dearly.

 Two Dogs, One Misdiagnosed Problem:

 The saga continues.
 Fast-forward now eight years.
-I recently have had a run of older patients i.e. 12-15 year olds who come to TopDog for the typical hind-end weakness.
+I recently have had a run of older patients i.e. 12-15-year-olds who come to TopDog for the typical hind-end weakness.
 However, the minute they walked through the door it was blatantly obvious to me that there was far more going on.
-Though they were weak in the hind legs, the problem really in both cases was, in the dogs’ neck.
+Though they were weak in the hind legs, the problem really in both cases was, in the dogs’ necks.
 Both of these dogs also had been slowly declining for years.
 And of course, guess what?
 Neither of them had any recent x-rays.
-Yet both of them had been prescribed non-steroidal anti-inflammatory (NSAIDs) such as Deramaxx, Rimadyl, Metacam, Previcox, etc. and not any real pain medications.
+Yet both of them had been prescribed non-steroidal anti-inflammatory (NSAIDs) such as Deramaxx, Rimadyl, Metacam, Previcox, etc., and not any real pain medications.

 Do you See Where I Am Going With This?